Microsoft outage causes widespread airline disruptions and cancellations. Here's what to know.

 American Airlines

 American said it has restarted its operations at about 5 a.m.
 Eastern Time.
-FlightAware data shows that about 300 American flights had been canceled as of roughly 10 a.m.
+FlightAware data shows that more than 380 American flights had been canceled as of roughly 9 p.m.

 Alaska Airlines, Southwest, Frontier